tamarin-prover/tamarin-prover/manual/src/003_example.md

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=34 upper=65}
 ~~~~

+The first rule models the client sending its message, while the second rule models it receiving a response.
+The third rule models the server, both receiving the message and responding in one single rule.

-Above, we model all applications of cryptographic algorithms explicitly.
-Call `tamarin-prover Tutorial.spthy` to inspect the finite variants of the `Serv_1` rule, which list all possible interactions of the destructors used.
+Note that we model all applications of cryptographic algorithms explicitly.
+Call `tamarin-prover Tutorial.spthy` to inspect the finite variants of the `Serv_1` rule, which list all possible interactions of the destructors used, or see below for detail.
 In our proof search, we will consider all these interactions.

+TODO: SAY SOMETHING ABOUT THE DIFFERENCE BETWEEN ACTION FACTS AND FACTS?

 We also model that the server explicitly checks that the first component of the request is equal to `'1'`.
 We model this by logging the claimed equality and then adapting the security property such that it only considers traces where all `Eq` actions occur with two equal arguments.
-Note that `Eq` is NOT a built-in fact.
-Guarded trace properties are strong enough to formalize this requirement without built-in support.
+Note that `Eq` is NOT a built-in fact, but one can pick any name.
 Note that inequalities can be modeled analogously.

 We log the session-key setup requests received by servers to allow formalizing the authentication property for the client.